leonardovona/beacon-bridge/README.md

-# Beacon Bridge
+# Beacon Relay
-Bridge between the Ethereum beacon chain and an EVM-based blockchain.
+Relay between the Ethereum beacon chain and an EVM-based blockchain.